'He needs time to recover' - Emery confirms Xhaka's omission from Arsenal squad to face Wolves | Goal.com

 "We are going to play at home with our supporters.
 The same objective is to win," he said

-“Above all, before to win, we need in that 90 minutes in the game to connect with our supporters.
+“Above all, we need in that 90 minutes in the game to connect with our supporters.
 It is very important.”

 Arsenal will turn their attention back to the Europa League after facing Wolves, with a tough trip to Vitoria on the cards next Thursday.

-The Gunners will then resume their Premier League campaign three days later with a vital encounter against high flying Leicester City at the King Power Stadium.
+The Gunners will then resume their Premier League campaign three days later when they travel to the King Power Stadium for a vital encounter against high flying Leicester City.